 Zest for life, for friendships, for family, for a career that counts, for helping humanity and the Earth using their unique skills.

-Now that you know your A-Z of Generation Z, put this information to work in your marketing initiatives to influence this powerful group.
+Now that you know your A-Z of Generation Z, put this information to work in your branding and messaging to influence this powerful group.